“Making aspirations and Experiences attainable and affordable by changing the way India saves” – Nihar Bobba, Co-founder of Wizely

 What have been the toughest challenges you’ve faced so far, what has been your biggest success?

 The biggest challenge that we face is not being able to do as much as we want at any given time.
-We have an incredibly talented and ambitious team just roaring with ideas and new initiatives and constantly ploughing away to bring our users a great experience.
+We have an incredibly talented and ambitious team just roaring with ideas and new initiatives and constantly plowing it away to bring our users a great experience.
 If there was one thing we could have right now I’d say talented & hungry engineers knocking at our door.
 Time to market is key and we’re constantly trying to execute faster and bring all the great things we have planned as soon as possible.

 Our biggest success has been the Wizely team and its ability and agility to empower the company and product.
 The road is tough for everyone in a startup but the team’s ability to be excited and driven by that along with the constant drive and “never say no” attitude is a true success for us and certainly something we want to consistently improve upon.

 What is the market size you targeting and who is your counterpart or competitor abroad?
 How do you differentiate from them?